HELP!

 4) Top seal the cleaned concrete with our water-based concrete coating and sealer -

-PRIMERS AND PRIMING - (click here)
+PRIMERS AND PRIMING - (click here for info on epoxy primers)

 COATING GARAGES AND BASEMENTS -